Tree-Ro/amq-scripts/animeSummary/README.md

 - AlwaysOn: Alternatively is not hidden during the `answer results` and is only replaced once new info is available.
 Best for ranked mode or when video is off (otherwise overlaps video).

+- LRU Cache: By default, only the most recently used 800 entries are cached, which should take up about 1 MB of your 5 MB localStorage quota.
+This is configurable if you want to use less space or cache more, to be considerate of Anilist for providing such a nice API :)

 There is a decent amount of config at the top of the script like disabling the blur etc.

 **Installation:**